Cost of Full Mouth Implants Depends

 The major draw-back to dental implants is the high price.
 And most dental insurance plans will not pay much towards replacing teeth implants.
 False teeth are much more affordable than implants.
 Some people will find comfort and satisfaction with traditional dentures.
 For most, they will not be acceptable.
 People want teeth that provide a stable, functional and cosmetic replacement to natural teeth. if money were no object, most people would chose permanent implant teeth because the stay in the mouth.
 For those willing to accept removable teeth, they can save quite a bit of money since snap-on false teeth cost quite a bit less their permanent counterparts.

-Implants is a Permanent Alternative to False Teeth
+Implants is a Permanent Solution to Tooth Loss

 Removing teeth and just getting dentures is the beginning to more problems.
 Once teeth are removed, the jaw bone will shrink and the face will droop and wrinkle.
 Fitting dentures will provide lip and cheek support, but the underlying bone will continue to be lost year after year.
 Dentures only offer a temporary solution and should only be used as a last resort.
 And implants should be placed as soon as possible to avoid bone loss.